unahouExosite/docs/portals/README.md

 Create a data source inside a portal

+##### Permissions

+* User must have at least `p_manage` [permission](#permission-object) to the portal.

 ##### Request

-Request body is a [data source object](#data-source-object).
+* Request body is a [data source object](#data-source-object).
 Currently only the following keys are supported:
     * `"format"` - Data source format under info description.(optional)
     * `"name"` - Data source name under info description.(optional)
     * `"unit"` - Data source unit under info description.(optional)
     If you send any keys besides these, it will do nothing.

+* Requires authentication.

 ##### Response

-On success, response has HTTP status 201 and the [data source object](#data-source-object).

-On failure, response has HTTP status of 400 or greater.
+* `201 Created`: Returned along with a body containing a [data source object](#data-source-object) if the data source is created successfully.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to create data sources for the portal.
+* `404 Not Found`: Returned if portal id is invalid.

 ##### Example